Ranidel de Ocampo: National team career

 He was included in the Gilas Pilipinas roster that placed second in the 2013 FIBA Asia Championship held in Manila and earned a ticket to compete in the 2014 FIBA Basketball World Cup.
 De Ocampo also buried a crucial three point field goal late in the fourth quarter which secured Gilas a slot in the 2014 World Cup.
 In July 2016, de Ocampo announced his retirement from international basketball following the Gilas' loss to the New Zealand men's national basketball team that ended their bid to qualify for the 2016 Summer Olympics.

 Coaching career

 On June 29, 2020, de Ocampo was tapped as an assistant coach of TNT KaTropa.

+Personal life

+His son Ranidel Jr. was a youth collegiate and national basketball player who eventually transitioned to volleyball.